 How Can I Become a Broadcast Designer?

 Broadcast designers use graphic and multimedia content to enhance the appearance of productions and public messages.
 Learn about degree requirements, coursework, and how to go about finding a job in film and television.
-Schools offering Journalism degrees can also be found in these popular choices.

 What Is a Broadcast Designer?

 As a broadcast designer, you'll create graphics and multimedia designs for motion picture and television productions.
 Your duties will vary based on the type of work you are hired to do, though some of the more common jobs are related to making 2-D or 3-D animation.
 Due to the high level of competition within the field, you must have a varied skill set and many unique and creative aspects about your work to get attention, typically displayed in your portfolio.
 Self-employment may also be an option, though it may be difficult to find jobs with little experience.
 The table below provides an overview about entering this career field.

 |Key Responsibilities||Work with clients and other artists to create artwork, may manage a team of artists|

 |Job Growth (2018-2028)*||4% growth (for all multimedia artists and animators)|

 |Median Salary (2018)*||$72,520 (for all multimedia artists and animators)|